-Number Designation Figure 98,482 Puller
+Number Designation Figure 98,482 Puller and the state of t

 If the impeller must be renewed frequently, the cleaning of the sea water needs to be improved.

 There should be a spare impeller and puller on board.

 The impeller can be deformed during extended periods of inactivity.
 Renew the impeller before starting or remove the impeller before longer periods of stoppage.